Sarztak/analysis-and-prediction-of-stroke-using-ml/README.md

-This is a readme file
+This is a readme file, and now I am making changed to this file as I speak and committing it to master branch.
+Amen